-Before we get on to how to get your gameplay online, first let’s talk about some requirements.
+Before we get on to how to get your gameplay online, let’s talk about some requirements.

 First and foremost, you need a good PC.
 Now if you’re a gamer, you pretty much have this covered.
 But don’t expect your 3rd-Gen i7 to go 60FPS+ in Rainbow Six Siege when you’re streaming at 1080p.
-The bottom line is, streaming is a processor-intensive task; so, you need a good PC to be able to stream.
+The bottom line is that streaming is a processor-intensive task, so you need a good PC to stream.

-You can get away with a mediocre system if you really want to, but I would suggest otherwise.
-You’ll get lag spikes in your game, and won’t be able to stream appropriately or in a good enough resolution — been there done that.
+You can get away with a mediocre system if you want to, but I would suggest otherwise.
+You’ll get lag spikes in your game and won’t be able to stream appropriately or in a good enough resolution — been there and done that.

-Next up, you need a recording or streaming software.
-There are tons of software available out there, and some of them are pretty good, but I’d suggest going for OBS which stands for Open Broadcasting Software.
-It’s free, easy to set up and use, doesn’t hog up memory and is open source — if you’re into that — and is sponsored by Twitch.
+Next up, you need recording or streaming software.
+There are tons of software available out there, and some of them are pretty good, but I’d suggest going for OBS, which stands for Open Broadcasting Software.
+It’s free, easy to set up and use, doesn’t hog up memory, is open source — if you’re into that — and is sponsored by Twitch.

 You can also check out our guide to help you set up your computer for streaming using OBS.